nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 Kconfig processor in BCS will give detailed warnings about unsatisfied component selection so that  you can immediately find it and fix.

-For depending on hardware related dependency items like board, device, device_id, please use "depends on".
+For depending on hardware related dependency items like board, device, device_id, please use `depends on`.
 If not satisfied, the related components will not be showed so that not bloat the Kconfig GUI list.

-For depending on software component, priority to use "select".
+For depending on software component, priority to use `select`.
 It helps to auto select component dependency.

-If there are "any of" dependencies, "choice" can satisfy the needs, please see "[Dependency Patterns](#dependency-patterns)"
+If there are `any of` dependencies, `choice` can satisfy the needs, please see [Dependency Patterns](#dependency-patterns)

-Don’t use “depends on” on component dependency because Kconfig doesn’t support mutual dependency(recursive issue)
+Don’t use `depends on` on component dependency because Kconfig doesn’t support mutual dependency(recursive issue)

 #### Dependency Patterns